Preschool Sunday School Lesson: Valentine’s Day

 - Why do you like it?

 Give the bear to a child.
-Ask that child to tell one thing their parent does that shows them they’re loved.
+Ask that child to tell one thing their parent or family member does that shows them they’re loved.
 For example, a child might say, “My dad hugs me.”
 Have the child pass the bear to the next child in the circle for the same purpose.

 After children have shared, say: God loves you.
 God loves you more than we love our teddy bears.
 God’s love is warm and fuzzy and makes us feel good.